 About me

-In addition, I curate Patternitecture, an interdisciplinary project and biennial exhibition investigating how pattern systems influence cultural perception and the built environment.
-Since its inception in 2015, the project has hosted four events and collaborated with around 100 artists from Iran and around the world.
+This line of inquiry extends into my curatorial work.
+I am the founder and curator of Patternitecture, an interdisciplinary platform and biennial exhibition that investigates how pattern systems influence cultural perception and the built environment.
+Since 2015, the project has brought together around one hundred artists from Iran and internationally, creating a space for dialogue between tradition, contemporary practice, and collective experience.

 Past projects